rahimlaiwalla/soundclout-sidebar-module/README.md

 ### Development
   - To start:
-    - npm install
+    - run: npm install
-    -To seed the data into the database, in terminal, run:
+  - To seed the data into the database, in terminal, run:
     - mysql -u - root <schema.sql
     - npm run seed-database